BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 - 📚 Theoretical foundations of Deep Learning
 - 🆕 A new research project for 2023 I'll update you about in the future ;)
 {% endcomment %}
-- 🤖 Interning at [Kensho](https://kensho.com/) as a ML NLP intern working on LLM and Zero-shot classification

 As side/coding projects, I am also focusing on:
-- 🧑‍🏫 Mentoring students of the Data Science MBA at the University of São Paulo - I tutor ML, DS and DL classes
+- 🧑‍🏫 Mentoring students of the Data Science MBA at the University of São Paulo - I tutor "Introduction to Data Science", "Programming for Data Science", "Machine Learning" and "Neural Networks and Deep Learning".
 {% comment %}
 - 🎄 Finishing up last years [Advent of Code](https://adventofcode.com/)
 - Taking the Intro to ML Safety course by the [Center for AI Safety](https://safe.ai/)
 {% endcomment %}

+I am always interested in learning, discussing and collaborating on Cyber Security and Machine Learning research and interesting challenges - [Shoot me a email ✉️ ](mailto:bruno.coelho@nyu.edu) to chat!

 {% comment %}
 I am open to internships and consulting work in tech and can be reached through [email](mailto:bruno.coelho@nyu.edu), with a focus on:General CS/ML Tutoring